JetBrains/intellij-sdk-docs/topics/tutorials/build_system/gradle_prerequisites.md

  >
  {type="tip"}

- >  When adding additional repositories to your Gradle build script, always use HTTPS protocol.
+ >  When adding additional repositories to your Gradle build script, always use the HTTPS protocol.
  >
  {type="warning"}